-A labyrinth stage, where you take control of Scrooge, the nephews and Webby, all at once and you need to travel across a labyrinth while avoiding pits and mummies before your torch burns out.
+And a labyrinth stage, where you take control of Scrooge, the nephews and Webby, all at once, and you need to travel across a labyrinth while avoiding pits and mummies before your torch burns out.
 Luckily you have a map at the bottom of the screen to help you out.

-During the thirty days, you can return to the office for more money-swimming or to check your investments in the stock market.
+During the 30 days period, you can return to the office for more money-swimming or to check your investments in the stock market.
 While I get the money-swimming part (it’s a staple of the character), the stock market minigame baffles me.
-I mean, yes in the comics and show, Scrooge is depicted as a businessman but the main focus of the show was adventure, exploration and treasure hunting.
+I mean, yes in the comics and show, Scrooge is depicted as a shrewd businessman but the main focus of the show was always adventure, exploration and treasure hunting.
 Buying and selling stocks isn’t what I call exciting and this game was supposedly targeted for younger players.
-Did anyone actually played the stock market minigame?
-Even when this game was released?
+Did anyone actually played the stock market minigame back in the day?

-Anyway, back to the map, you can also travel to the Island of Macaroon where a giant weighing scale waits to weight all the gold you and Glomgold have amassed so far.
-If you go there before the end of the thirtieth day, it weighs your current gold and keeps it until the end of the month.
-When you reach the end of the month, you’ll be automatically transported there to weigh the final gold and determine the winner.
+Anyway, back to the map.
+You can also travel to the Island of Macaroon where a giant weighing scale waits to weight all the gold you and Glomgold have amassed so far.
+If you go there before the end of the 30th day, it weighs your current gold and keeps it until the end of the month.
+When you reach the end of the month, you’ll be automatically transported there to weigh all the gold and determine the winner.
 And if Scrooge has more gold than Glomgold, you win the game.

 And that’s the entire gameplay!
 No special stages nor anything.
-There’s practically no difference whatsoever between the four stages, just very small variations.
-The graphics are colorful but the animation is very stiff.
+There’s practically no difference whatsoever between identical stages in different locations, just very small variations.
+The graphics are colourful but the animation looks very stiff.
 And the controls, even with a gamepad, aren’t very responsive.
 The music is OK (nowhere near as good as in the NES version) but the sound effects are very limited.
-While I found the easiest difficulty setting not much of a challenge, the other difficulty setting posed a real challenge during the gameplay, but with only three different stages, it gets very repetitive in no time.
+While I found the easiest difficulty setting not much of a challenge, the other difficulty settings posed a real challenge, but with only 4 different stages repeated throughout the game, it gets boring in no time.

-The Amiga version not only has better graphics and sound effects, it also has digitized speech taken directly from the show.
+The Amiga version not only has better graphics and sound effects, it also has digitized samples taken directly from the show.
 But the controls are a bit over-sensitive, especially during the flying stage.

 In conclusion, this game pales in comparison with the NES version.
 While it has a few funny visual jokes here and there (like every time you crash the plane), in overall it isn’t a great game, despite having some cool cameos from the show.
 However if you’re a DuckTales fan, you might want to give it a shot by clicking here and enjoy it in your own browser.